refinedev/refine/documentation/docs/api-reference/chakra-ui/components/auth-page.md

 ### `renderContent`

-`renderContent` uses to render the form content and [title](#title).
+`renderContent` is used to render the form content and [title](#title).
 You can use this property to render your own content or `renderContent` gives you default content and title you can use to add some extra elements to the content.

 ```tsx
 import { Box, Heading } from "@chakra-ui/react";